Italian Women's Volleyball League

 The Italian Women's Volleyball League Serie A1 (Lega Pallavolo Serie A Femminile), is the highest women's volleyball league in Italy.
-It is organized and administrated by the Italian Volleyball Federation (FIPAV).
+It is organized and administered by the Italian Volleyball Federation (FIPAV).
 It is considered one of the oldest women's top national leagues in European volleyball, being established in 1946, and its clubs have achieved significant success in the continental European club competitions.

 History

 Format

 The league was originally played in a single round-robin format, with all clubs placed in a single group.
 As more clubs joined the league, the format changed to an initial stage composed of various groups with clubs advancing to a final group for the title.
 In 1983 a play-off format was introduced, with all clubs playing a regular season in a single group and the best teams advancing to the play-offs.

 Teams

-Teams of the 2022–23 season.
+Teams of the 2025–26 season.